stablexswapdev/iSTAX-contracts/README.md

 # iSTAX Insurance Contracts repo

-We spent a significant chunk of our hackathon time preparing the framework for the FIRST native-insurance protocol built into the StableXSwap ecosystem, and plan to make this a full suite to allow other projects to offer insurance on their projects denominated in their own asset, and help drive volume on future low-impermanent loss pools for governance/insurance token pairs which should be correlated and thus have low IL!
+In this repo, we will feature a new iSTAX token, a new iSTAX staking mechanism whereby users will be able to deposit any LPTokens from our future swaps, as well as iSTAX and STAX staking to earn new iSTAX rewards.

-For a full write up on our insurancep plans, please visit: https://docs.google.com/document/d/1tS28BwJYZkF4blpnlQGCSqNeQXEz7OmNAoJbQTm9t0c/edit
+For a full write up on our insurance plans, iSTAX tokenomics, please visit (to be published to Medium later): https://docs.google.com/document/d/1tS28BwJYZkF4blpnlQGCSqNeQXEz7OmNAoJbQTm9t0c/edit